 In 2017, the proportion (calculated as a three-year moving average) of Scotland's key commercial fish stocks where the quota (Total Allowable Catch (TAC)) was set in line with scientific guidance was 67 per cent.
 In 2016, this figure was 66 per cent.
 The 1 percentage point increase in the proportion of fish stocks where quota was set in line with scientific guidance observed for 2017 compared with 2016 suggests performance has been maintained.
 The target for the indicator of 70% by 2016 has not been met.

-In 2016, all 13 stocks had TAC set in line with scientific advice.
-In 2017, 9 of the TACs for key fish stocks were set in line with scientific advice.
-For four key fish stocks, (North East Atlantic Mackerel, North Sea and West of Scotland Herring and North Sea cod), alternative TACs were set with careful consideration of stock trends and other catch options within the advice.
+In 2017, 10 stocks had TAC set in line with scientific advice.
+In 2018, 9 of the TACs for key fish stocks were set in line with scientific advice.
+For four key fish stocks, (Atlanto-Scandic Herring, North Sea Herring, West of Scotland Herring and North-East Atlantic Mackerel), alternative TACs emerged from international negotiations after careful consideration of stock trends and other catch options presented within the scientific advice.

 The data is available at the bottom of the page.

 The value of the indicator is calculated as “the percentage of the total value of key commercial sea fish stocks where the total allowable catch (TAC) limit is consistent with scientific advice”.
 The target for this indicator was 70% by 2016.

 The key commercial stocks included in the calculation are: North Sea Herring, West of Scotland Herring, Atlanto-Scandic Herring, North Sea Cod, West of Scotland Cod, North Sea Haddock, West of Scotland Haddock, Rockall Haddock, North Sea Monkfish, West of Scotland Monkfish, North Sea Nephrops, West of Scotland Nephrops and North-East Atlantic Mackerel.